ELSinLBTH/HDT_Jupyterbook/_sources/prop-tech-r4-final.md

 ## Supplier onboarding
-*Summary of procurement / onboarding / training processes - how long did they take, were there any challenges and how did you overcome these?*
+<small>*Summary of procurement / onboarding / training processes - how long did they take, were there any challenges and how did you overcome these?*</small>

 | Supplier | Framework | Timeframe |
 | ------------ | ------------- | ------------- |
 | **Arup** | Architecture + Urbanism Framework | 8 months |